anna [dot] dysert [at] mcgill [dot] ca (Email)• 514 398-4475 x09878

 - PsycINFO covers the professional and academic literature in psychology and related disciplines, including medicine, psychiatry, nursing, sociology, pharmacology, physiology and linguistics.
 This database indexes material back to 1806, which makes this an excellent source for primary material as well as articles on the history of psychology and related subjects.

 - Readers' Guide Retrospective This is the on-line version of The Readers' Guide to Periodical Literature, an index to U.S. popular periodicals.
 The online version indexes material from 1890 to 1982.
 You can get more recent material, plus some full text, by opening the database selection area and selecting Readers' Guide Full Text

-- Web of Knowledge Web of Knowledge allows for searching for articles by topic, author, source title, and/or author address, as well as by cited author and/or cited work.
+- Web of Science allows for searching for articles by topic, author, source title, and/or author address, as well as by cited author and/or cited work.
 Science citations go back to 1900, making this a source for finding historical, primary material.

 - American Journal of Psychiatry, 1844-present.
 This journal, which began as The American Journal of Insanity, is full text searchable.

 - American Periodicals Serials Online, 1740-1900 Full text of several hundred US professional and trade journals and popular magazines, such as Harper's Bazaar (1867-1912) and The Ladies' Home Journal (1889-1907).